sara-nl/griddocs/source/Pages/Advanced/storage_clients/lcg-lfn-lfc.rst

 Troubleshooting LFC entries
 ===========================

-.. note:: The LFC Catalog needs to support your VO in order to work.
+.. note:: The :abbr:`LFC (Logical File Catalog)` needs to support your :abbr:`VO (Virtual Organisation)` in order to work.

-The logical file catalog is a place where you register files, so you can find their replicas that a physically stored on a storage element.
+The :abbr:`LFC (Logical File Catalog)` is a place where you register files, so you can find their replicas that a physically stored on a Storage Element.

-If the physical storage is removed or lost, and you don't have any other replica's, you end up with only a registration in the lfc.
+If the physical storage is removed or lost, and you don't have any other replica's, you end up with only a registration in the :abbr:`LFC (Logical File Catalog)`.

 .. code-block:: none